Disappearance of Heimnot Kassau: Search

 On February 27, 2024, a leaflet document was published of Heimnot Kassau with her relatives handing out the leaflets on the streets of Safed.
 This is her last record.
 At 22:00 the police were informed of her absence, and the search for her began.

 Only after about 40 hours after her disappearance, did the police deploy a search helicopter.
 It was stated that this was because permission of approval from the IDF was delayed, due to the escalating tensions of the Hezbollah conflict in the northern districts.
 On February 28, the search was extended to the Meron area as well.
 A police dog unit was used in the building to confirm her absence.
 About 1,800 volunteers joined the search during the first week of the search.
-After two weeks of searching, the Jewish Agency offered a reward of NIS 100,000 leading to her finding.
+After two weeks of searching, the Jewish Agency offered a reward of NIS 100,000 for information leading to her being found.
 In June 2024, the reward was increased to 350,000 shekels.